EnsurityTechnologies/xsensedoc/content/en/docs/conf/Device Management/Computers.md

 ### Assign Users or Group

 XSense IdP offers administrators the choice to link a user or a group of users to a PC, granting access to a workstation or server upon verification of their AD credentials and the completion of multifactor authentication.
 This feature closely resembles the "User logon to" feature in Active Directory (AD), where a computer is associated with a user within the user's properties.
+This option becomes active when the admin enables the **Enable PC Verification** feature in the XSense IdP **Settings**.

 * It is recommended that the administrator creates an OU under Identity Management with the necessary users before assigning a group to the computer.
 After creating the requisite groups within this OU, the administrator can then select the desired group of users.